Donnie's Little Solenoid Helper...

 Now you are ready to reassemble!!
 Just replace the plunger assembly back into the solenoid along with the cover and tighten the 3 phillips/8mm screws.
 You’re almost done!

-Note: When you push the DLSH in, it may feel like the plunger is sort of half stuck inside the solenoid.
+Note: With the negative terminal still disconnected, when you push the DLSH in, it may feel like the plunger is sort of half stuck inside the solenoid.
 This is normal.
-Don’t worry about it.
-This is because there’s no power to the solenoid return coil, so the jackshaft is sort of stuck half engaged.
+Don't worry about it.
+This is because there's no power to the solenoid "return coil," so the jackshaft is sort of stuck half engaged.
 This is no big deal and will not cause damage or problems.

-Second test: Reconnect the negative terminal to the battery.
+Second test: Reconnect the negative terminal to the battery, but don't tighten the pinch screw, as you may have to remove the negative terminal quickly.
 With the ignition off, but with the key in the ignition and your hand on the key, push the DLSH screw in.
-It’s kind of tough, so you might wanna wear gloves.
-When you push it in all the way, the starter should engage.
-If the starter doesn’t engage, the screw is not sticking far enough out of the solenoid cover to facilitate full contact of the copper washer to the copper terminals inside the solenoid.
-The only cure is to readjust the amount of screw you have sticking out of your solenoid cover.
-If your screw is adjusted out all the way and still not allowing the copper washer to make contact with the copper terminals inside the solenoid, then you need to replace your DLSH screw with a longer screw.
+It's kind of hard to push, so you might wanna wear gloves.
+When you push it in all the way, the starter should engage and therefore turn the engine.
+If the starter doesn't engage, the screw is not sticking far enough out of the solenoid cover and must be re-adjusted.
+If your screw is adjusted out all the way and still not allowing the copper washer to make contact with the copper contacts inside the solenoid, then you need to replace your DLSH screw with a longer screw.

-IF FOR SOME REASON THE STARTER DOESN’T DISENGAGE, DON’T PANIC!
-TURN THE IGNITION KEY TO THE ON POSITION!
-Your bike will either start and the starter will disengage, or your bike won't start, but the starter will disengage.
-I’ve only seen the DLSH get stuck once in the entire time I’ve had it.
-That was because I didn’t wallow out the hole enough during the initial installation, so the screw got hung up in the solenoid cover hole - lesson learned.
+IF FOR SOME REASON THE STARTER DOESN'T DISENGAGE, DON'T PANIC!
+Just remove the negative terminal from the battery or turn on the key so the bike starts.
+Your bike will either start and the starter will disengage, or your bike won't start, but the starter will disengage anyway.
+I've only seen the DLSH get stuck once and that was because I didn't wallow out the hole enough during the initial installation, so the screw got hung up in the solenoid cover hole - lesson learned.

 Once you have the solenoid cover hole wallowed out enough to where the DLSH screw moves freely in and out, the DLSH should be ready for use!
 The DLSH should give you years of reliable service.
-And of course the DLSH is completely serviceable….<:^)
+Mine has been in place and working perfectly for 17 years as of this writing.

-Here are the 3 ways you can use the DLSH:
+Here are some of the peripheral benefits of the DLSH:

-1: As a solenoid helper: If you push your starter button in and all you get is a click, while still holding down the starter button, just give the DLSH a GENTLE tap with your foot.
-(See Picture 16) Be careful.
-If you kick it too hard, you might bend the screw.
-A gentle "tap" is all it needs.
+1: As a solenoid helper: If you depress your starter button and all you get is a click, while still holding down the starter button, just give the DLSH a GENTLE tap with your foot or, if you're off the bike, with your finger.
+(See Picture 16) This will "help" the solenoid to engage.
+This is how I use mine every day.

 Picture 16

 2: Using the DLSH on its own without using the starter button.
 Yes, you can use the DLSH without the use of the start button.
-Since you're not using the starter button, the screw will be much harder to push in.
-Not using the start button simulates complete solenoid and/or switch and/or wiring failure.
-With a completely failed solenoid, a bad switch, and bad wiring, you can still start yer scoot using the DLSH!
+This means that the DLSH will also work if there is catastrophic failure of your solenoid, starter switch, relay, or any of the wiring involved with the aforementioned peripherals.
+Even with a completely failed solenoid, a bad switch, and/or bad wiring, you can still start yer scoot using the DLSH!

-3: With the ignition off, you can use the DLSH to “bump” your your engine.
+3: With the ignition off, you can use the DLSH to bump your engine.
 This can be useful for finding timing marks, etc.

 4: Helping along a low battery If your battery is near failure, you can use the DLSH on its own without the use of the starter button.
-This will allow extra amperage to reach your starter motor since you are not electrically charging the solenoid.
-This may allow your bike to start when it otherwise wouldn’t.
+Since you have eliminated the solenoid from the equation, this will allow extra current to be allocated to your starter motor.
+The solenoid draws a lot of current, so this is real-world savings that may allow your bike to start when it otherwise wouldn't.

 I hope this document facilitates a flawless installation of the DLSH for whomever reads it.
 If you have any questions, please feel free to e’mail me at donnie@swcp.com.
 Good luck!